walleis/tip-calculator/README.md

 No specific installation is required.
 Simply save the provided code as a `.py` file (e.g., `tip_calculator.py`) and run it using a Python interpreter.

-## Author

-This program was created as a simple exercise demonstrating the use of basic math operators and input/output in Python.

 ## License

 This is a simple, educational program and does not have a formal license.
 Feel free to use and modify it for personal learning purposes.